blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Lungo
 - Vienna Coffee
 - Coconut Latte
+## Starbucks Coffee
+### Frappuccino
+- Coffee or cream base drinks, blended with ice and syrups, topped with whipped cream and/or spices.
+- It may also include blended Starbucks cold drinks.
+- It is high in sugar
+#### Frappuccino Flavours
+- Mocha
+- Vanilla
+- Coffee
+- Toasted White Chocolate Mocha
+- Pumpkin Spice
+- Caramel
 # Ingredients

 **Note:** What's on the market maybe pre-grounded coffee, and I found that most are not either Arabica or Robusta, but rather a mix of both.
 Starbucks does the same thing, but with better descriptions.